LabSynthE/RobotStrike/README.md

   <p>We used sidewalk spray chalk for kids that we picked up at Target.</p>

+ <h1>Clone & Share!</h1>

  <p>You are welcome to re-use these stencil files or make your own.
 If you do the latter, please upload them here!
 We want to make lots of strikes on campuses everywhere to raise awareness about the dangers of these inaccessibly-designed street creatures.</p>

+ <p>If you conduct a strike, please document it and share your photos or videos with us!
+You can post them here and share them on another platform.
+We are <a href="https://www.instagram.com/lab.synthe/" alt="labsynthe on insta"> @lab.synthe</a> on Instagram.</p>